by L. H. Greene and J. E. Klett* (1/20)

 Site and Soil Preparation

-Next, incorporate organic matter (compost, sphagnum peat, or aged manure) 12 inches deep.
-A general recommendation is 3 cubic yards of organic matter to every 1,000 square feet.
+Prepare the site by removing any existing grass or plant material in the designated area.
+Install edging to prevent encroachment of turf grass.
+Incorporate organic matter (compost, sphagnum peat, or wellaged manure) 12 inches deep.
+A general recommendation is 3 cubic yards of organic matter for every 1,000 square feet.
 This is the equivalent of a 1-inch layer over 1,000 square feet.
-See fact sheet 7.235, Choosing a Soil Amendment, for more information.
+See fact sheet 7.235, Choosing a Soil Amendment,

 The most important consideration in selecting plants for a perennial garden is to group them according to their environmental and cultural requirements.
+Place plants with like water needs together in the garden and plan to irrigate accordingly.
 For example, place drought-tolerant plants together at the top of a slope and moisture-loving plants in a swale or low spot where runoff collects.
 This is called hydrozoning.

 Culture and Maintenance

 Watering frequency varies with sun and wind exposure, temperature, soil type and individual plant needs.
 Drooping leaves or stems and blossom drogp are signs that irrigation needs to be increased.
 New plantings in full sun often need water every couple of days during the first month after planting, depending on weather conditions.
 After the first month, progress to longer intervals between watering (four to six days) to encourage roots to expand into surrounding soil.
 Mulched plants will not dry out as quickly.

 The water needs of a perennial garden are different from turf so plant to water them separately.
 Drip irrigation systems can be utilized, and are effective in perennial gardens.
 Please see Fact Sheet 7.239, Operating and Maintaining a Home Irrigation System, for more information.